Please note that this page is automatically translated.

 Based on the framework recommended by the TCFD recommendations, the Group has identified the risks and opportunities that climate change poses to the Group and conducted an analysis using different climate-related scenarios.
 Going forward, the Group will continue to further deepen its analysis of risks and opportunities in order to minimize risks and maximize opportunities toward the realization of a decarbonized society.

-In the scenario analysis, we extracted the risks to our group related to climate change and conducted a scenario analysis on those that are expected to have a particularly large impact on our group.
+In conducting the scenario analysis, we identified climate change-related risks to our Group and conducted a scenario analysis on those that were expected to have a particularly high impact on our Group.
 Based on the results of the scenario analysis, we organized the necessary measures to minimize risks and maximize opportunities.
-In particular, we conducted a detailed analysis of the impact of climate change on raw material procurement, which is expected to be the most important for our group’s business continuity, based on fish species, production areas, etc.
+In particular, we conducted a detailed analysis of the impact of climate change on raw material procurement, which is expected to be the most important factor for our Group’s business continuity, focusing on fish species, production regions, etc.

 Prerequisites for Scenario Analysis

-In addition to identifying physical risks, transition risks, and business opportunities related to climate change, the Group evaluates the impact of these climate change risks and opportunities on its business strategies and financial plans.
-The scenario analysis targeted Akindo Sushiro Co., Ltd. (domestic), the Group’s core business, and the time frame selected was 2030 for transition risks and 2050 for physical risks.
-In addition, scenario analysis was conducted using a below 2°C scenario and a 4°C scenario based on scenarios such as the Sustainable Development Scenario by the IEA (International Energy Agency) and Shared Socioeconomic Pathways 5-8.5 by the IPCC (Intergovernmental Panel on Climate Change).
+In addition to identifying physical risks, transition risks, and business opportunities related to climate change, the Group assesses the impact of these climate change risks and opportunities on its business strategies and financial plans.
+The scenario analysis focused on Akindo Sushiro Co., Ltd. (domestic), the Group’s core business, and selected 2030 as the time frame for transition risks and 2050 for physical risks.
+Furthermore, the analysis was conducted based on scenarios such as the Sustainable Development Scenario by the International Energy Agency (IEA) and Shared Socioeconomic Pathways 5-8.5 by the Intergovernmental Panel on Climate Change (IPCC), with scenarios of below 2°C and 4°C.

-The main risks and opportunities for our Group in the below 2°C scenario include the strengthening of regulations and policies toward a decarbonized society, changes in consumer preferences, and the transition to a circular economy.
-Specifically, we expect increases in store operation and procurement costs due to rising energy procurement costs caused by the introduction of carbon pricing, as well as increases in costs due to plastic regulations and strengthened food waste measures.
-Our Group will actively implement measures such as the introduction of renewable energy and a shift to clean energy, decarbonizing energy through the introduction of energy-saving equipment, and switching from plastic containers to paper containers, while also promoting deplasticization through the consideration of the introduction of recycling and recyclable resources, and contributing to a circular economy through the consideration of the introduction of recycling food waste such as leftovers into feed and biomass fuel, thereby minimizing risks and aiming to expand business opportunities through differentiation.
+The main risks and opportunities for the Group in the below 2°C scenario include strengthened regulations and policies toward a decarbonized society, changes in consumer preferences, and a transition to a circular economy.
+Specifically, the introduction of carbon pricing is expected to increase energy procurement costs, leading to higher store operation and procurement costs, as well as increased costs due to plastic regulations and stricter food waste management.
+The Group is proactively working to decarbonize energy through the introduction of renewable energy and a shift to clean energy, installing energy-saving equipment, and switching from plastic to paper containers.
+We are also working to eliminate plastic by exploring the introduction of recycled and recyclable resources, and contributing to a circular economy by exploring the reuse of food waste, such as leftovers, as feed and biomass fuel.
+In this way, we aim to minimize risks and expand business opportunities through differentiation.

-In addition, the 4°C scenario assumes that as temperatures continue to rise, physical risks such as more severe natural disasters, rising average temperatures, and changes in weather patterns will become apparent.
-Specifically, the impact of more severe natural disasters on the Group’s store operations and supply chain, and the impact of rising average temperatures and changes in weather patterns on ecosystems will become apparent, affecting the Group’s procurement of raw materials.
+Additionally, the 4°C scenario assumes that rising temperatures will result in the manifestation of physical risks such as intensifying natural disasters, rising average temperatures, and changes in weather patterns.
+Specifically, the impact of intensifying natural disasters on the Group’s store operations and supply chain, and rising average temperatures and changes in weather patterns will have a pronounced impact on the ecosystem, affecting the Group’s procurement of raw materials.
 The Group will minimize risks by considering responses to physical risks when developing and operating stores, and will ensure the resilience of its supply chain through initiatives such as diversifying its procurement network.

 The risks and opportunities identified in each scenario will be shared with the Sustainability Promotion Committee and the Internal Control Committee, and appropriate responses will be taken to ensure the Group’s resilience to climate change risks while maximizing the opportunities.
-We will continue to respond to climate change through scenario analysis, refining the impact of financial impacts, and concretely reflecting risks, opportunities, and countermeasures in our management plans.
+We will continue to respond to climate change by refining scenario analysis and financial impacts, and by specifically reflecting risks, opportunities, and countermeasures in our management plans.

 Risk